Practice Resources

 DOL

-The OFLC will cease processing all applications in the event of a government shutdown, and personnel would not be available to respond to e-mail or other inquiries.
-DOL’s websites (including the FLAG system) would be deactivated.
-BALCA and DOL ALJ dockets would be placed on hold.
+Previously, from October 1 to October 30, the OFLC ceased processing all applications during the government shutdown and stated that personnel would not be available to respond to e-mail or other inquiries.
+Additionally, OFLC indicated that DOL’s websites (including the FLAG system) would be deactivated.
 However, OFLC confirmed that USCIS should still be able to access data which was uploaded from FLAG into VIBE before the shutdown in order to continue adjudicating certain I-129 H-2 and I-140 PERM-based petitions.

 Congressional Constituent Services